 3. Paleo Diet

-After all, humans have existed for more than a million years and for 99% of that time there was no agriculture or food processing plants.
+After all, humans have existed for more than a million years, and for 99% of that time, there were no agriculture or food processing plants.

 Foods To Avoid

 Here are some of the foods you should avoid at all costs during your weight loss phase:

 - Bacon - Loaded with taste, relatively low in calories but loaded with deadly saturated fats.